 - It implies the business’ benefit.
 Brand naming can talk to a defining principle or ethos of the venue.
 In the context of the hospitality sector, it forces you to consider what your venue contributes to your community.
-‘Pantry’ in Melbourne’s Bayside takes a family focused approach to a neighbourhood café with a name that implies homeliness and community as people come together at the local ‘Pantry’.
+For example, ‘Pantry’ in Melbourne’s Bayside takes a family-focused approach to a neighbourhood café with a name that implies homeliness and community as people come together at the local ‘Pantry’.

 - It allows customers to bond with the brand and develop loyalty.
 The best brands transcend the physical attributes of a product, service, or company to form emotional connections with customers.
-Good brands tell a story that forms a bond with customers so your venue has to tell a story to your customers.
-By inviting them into the story, you create a relationship beyond the transaction, which encourages repeat customers and can position your venue as their new local.
+Good brands tell a story that forms a bond with customers, so your venue has to tell a story to your customers.
+By inviting them into the story, you create a relationship beyond the transaction, encouraging repeat customers and positioning your venue as their new local.
 It’s a win-win.

 - It has a symbolic association that strengthens the image of the business to the customers.
 Pop culture references and quirky quips help to create personality in brands.
-Puns and word play are common tools to create memorable and evocative names; think along the lines of vegan fast food chain ‘Lord of the Fries’, or ‘Milk the Cow’, the acclaimed wine bar and fromagerie, as good examples of intriguing brand names built through associations.
+Puns and wordplay are common tools to create memorable and evocative names.
+Think along the lines of the vegan fast-food chain ‘Lord of the Fries’ or the acclaimed wine bar and fromagerie ‘Milk the Cow’ as good examples of intriguing brand names built through associations.

 - It’s available.
 Creating a unique identity for your brand means not sharing it with anyone else.
 A quick Google search is enough to tell you what else is out there by the same name.
-It’s also worth doing research across platforms to make sure that your customers can find you under the same name or handle.
+It’s also worth researching platforms to ensure that your customers can find you under the same name or handle.

-At the end of the day it comes down to having a solid business and brand strategy.
-In a hyper competitive hospitality and retail scene, a good brand identity and strong name is a non-negotiable component to executing that strategy successfully.
+At the end of the day, it comes down to having a solid business and brand strategy.
+In a hyper-competitive hospitality and retail scene, a good brand identity and strong name are a non-negotiable component to successfully executing that strategy.